 Rensselaer Polytechnic Institute (RPI) was founded in 1824.
 RPI is organized into six schools, which together comprise 37 departments.
 The majority of courses they offer have a STEM emphasis.
 RPI’s most popular courses are those in engineering, in computer and information sciences, and in physical sciences.

 RPI is associated with one Nobel laureate—Ivar Giaever for physics.

 RPI is regionally accredited by the Middle States Association of Colleges and Schools (MSACS).

-Rensselaer Polytechnic Institute is a private research university in Troy, New York, with additional campuses in Hartford and Groton, Connecticut.
-It was established in 1824 by Stephen van Rensselaer and Amos Eaton for the "application of science to the common purposes of life" and is the oldest technological university in the English-speaking world.
-Numerous American colleges or departments of applied sciences were modeled after Rensselaer.Source: Wikipedia
+Rensselaer Polytechnic Institute is a private research university in Troy, New York, with an additional campus in Hartford, Connecticut.
+A third campus in Groton, Connecticut closed in 2018.
+RPI was established in 1824 by Stephen Van Rensselaer and Amos Eaton for the "application of science to the common purposes of life" and is the oldest technological university in the English-speaking world and the Western Hemisphere.